ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-angler-fish-blinking-led.md

 With [GIMP], I did the following:

-- Scale it down so that each "pixel" actually is a pixel.
+- I scaled it down so that each "pixel" actually is a pixel.
-- Converted the image with "indexed" to reduce the colors
+- I converted the image to "indexed colors" to reduce the colors.
-- Manually simplified the image: replaced pixels to make it look easier to embroider.
+- I manually simplified the image: replaced pixels to make it look easier to embroider.
 Gradients are simpler.

 ![angler_fish_gimp](/images/angler_fish_gimp.jpeg)